-Children Available: Boys up to 2 years old at the time of arrival in the United States.
+Children Available: Boys up to 12 months old at the time of referral.
 Families returning for a second adoption through this program are eligible to be matched with a girl.

 Parent Requirements:Married couples 25-44 years old, living in NC, SC, or VA.
 See additional eligibility requirements below.

 2 trips lasting 1 week each.

-More Details: Korea Adoption with Carolina Adoption Services
+More Details: South Korea Adoption with Carolina Adoption Services

 About our South Korea Adoption Partner

 Carolina Adoption Services networks with Family and Children’s Agency (FCA), a Connecticut adoption agency, to facilitate adoptions from South Korea.
 Since 1982, Family and Children’s Agency has worked with the Korean Social Welfare Society (SWS) to place South Korean children with families.

 About the Children

 In most cases, adoption plans have been made by unmarried birth mothers who have relinquished their parental rights.
-The Korean Social Welfare Society (SWS) gives exceptional care to the Korean birth mothers and children.
+The Korean Social Welfare Society (SWS) gives exceptional care to the birth mothers and children.

 South Korean adoption law requires that children be available for domestic placement for up to 5 months before becoming available for international adoption.
 Koreans tend to request girls for adoption, leaving more boys available for adoption outside of Korea.
 Therefore, families adopting for the first time through this program will be matched with a boy.
 Returning families may choose preference for a girl.